Unidata/awips2/docs/install/install-cave-beta-v23.md

 - Use the terminal and type the command `cave`
 - Find the application in the Linux Desktop menu: Applications > Internet > AWIPS CAVE
+- Double click on the Desktop icon labeled "AWIPS CAVE"

 Additionally users can choose to run a [virtual machine (VM)](#linux-virtual-machine) on Linux.